SP4065 - Applied Sports Science (2026/27)

 • On-line tests and quizzes

-Lectures will be used to present and develop core material, practicals will be used to demonstrate and allow students to apply concepts taught in lectures/tutorials, tutorial sessions will be used to support the lecture material and allow the students to engage in the material using IT and problem-solving skills.
-Directed learning will be used to develop an understanding beyond the material given in lectures.
-It will include exercises set within the lecture and tutorial sessions and involve using the web and library resources.
+Lectures will be used to present and develop core material; IT tutorials will be used to demonstrate and allow students to apply concepts taught in lectures.
+Tutorial sessions will be used to support the lecture material and allow the students to engage in the material using IT and problem-solving skills.
+Directed learning will include exercises set within the lecture and tutorial sessions and involve using the web and library resources.

 Learning outcomes

-LO1: Demonstrate an understanding of the different types of sports science research and some of the issues surrounding good quality research.
+LO1: Demonstrate an understanding of the different types of sports science research and issues surrounding good quality research

-LO2: Undertake research and abstraction of information from written and electronic sources and utilise a standard format to cite the sources of such material
+LO2: Undertake data collection, literature searches and interpretation of information from written and electronic sources and utilise a standard format to cite the sources of such material

 LO3: Develop mathematical and statistical skills required to enable basic research and data analysis, using appropriate IT packages